 MSF teams are now supporting the Regional Health Bureau with a focus on nutrition.
 Over the past two weeks they have treated 205 children aged under five for severe acute malnutrition in two stabilisation centres.

-MALNOURISHED CHILDREN ADMITTED TO MSF HOSPITALS IN 2020
+SEVERELY MALNOURISHED CHILDREN ADMITTED TO INPATIENT FEEDING PROGRAMMES BY MSF IN 2022

 Outbreaks of disease